build-guides

 Check Price on Amazon

 One important note: the Ryzen 5 9600X has no integrated graphics.
 If your GPU is defective out of the box, you will have no display output.
-Order from retailers with easy return policies (Amazon, B&H, Micro Center) rather than marketplace sellers.
+Order from retailers with easy return policies (Amazon, B&H, Micro Center).

 Socket: AM5 — compatible with all Ryzen 7000 and 9000 series processors.